Zylann/godot_voxel/doc/source/module_development.md

 TODO: since the implementation of [compiling-out features](https://github.com/Zylann/godot_voxel/issues/746), you will have a lot more of preprocessor symbols to define, since you may want to `#include` headers of the voxel engine that expect them to be defined or not.
 There is currently no helper to do this, so you have to add them manually in your `CPPDEFINES` array.
 See the [list of macros](#features).

+!!! note
+    While API docs cover functions you will also find in C++, internals sometimes only have comments.
+They are not documented outside, and there is no plan to do so.
+It is recommended to inspect the headers to find what is exposed, what namespaces to use etc. You may also read existing code in `.cpp` files to see how some things are used.